project-gemmi/gemmi/docs/analysis.rst

 We sorted the elements to ensure that two graphs with the same atoms have the same coloring.
 However, SO3 and PO3 graphs would also have the same coloring and would be reported as isomorphic.
-So it is necessary to check if the elements in molecules are the same.
+Thus, it is necessary to check if the elements in the molecules are the same.

 You may also want to encode other properties in the graph, such as bond orders, atom charges and chiralities, as described in
 `this paper <https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00692-1>`_.
-Here, we only present a simplified, minimal example.
+Here, we present a simplified, minimal example (and a contrived one -- we don't have a real need to use nauty).
 Now, to finish this example, let's get the order of the isomorphism group (which should be the same as in the NetworkX example, i.e. 6):